 Where is it Safe to Purchase?

 Certified patients may purchase medical cannabis from state-licensed “provision centers.”
 In compliance with the MMFLA, provision centers are restricted from referring to their operation as a “dispensary,” or using the term “dispensary” in their advertising.
 The MMFLA defines a provision center as “any commercial property where cannabis is sold at retail to registered qualifying patients or registered primary caregivers.”
 In other words, the term “provision center” is carefully reserved for licensed medical marijuana dispensing facilities as a clear signal of facility compliance with state law.

 Where is it Safe to Consume?

 Certified patients and adults 21+ may consume cannabis at home or in a private space.
 Consumption in public areas is illegal.
 Consuming medical marijuana in a privately owned vehicle falls under use in a public place, and is also prohibited.
 Driving under the influence of cannabis is a violation of Michigan’s Drugged Driving laws.
 Universities that receive federal funding must also comply with drug-free campus regulations, which prohibit marijuana possession and consumption on campus.

 Possession and Cultivation Limits

-Certified patients are allowed to possess up to one ounce (1 oz.), or 28.35 g, of “marihuana-infused product.”
+Certified medical patients are allowed to possess up to one ounce (1 oz.), or 28.35 grams, of “marihuana-infused product.”
 However, begining on December 6, 2019, any adult 21+ may possess the higher limit of cannabis, regardless of their medical status.
 Patients under 21 years of age are limited to the medical limits.
 The Michigan Medical Marihuana Act (MMMA) designates that the following amounts as legal equivalents of one ounce (1) of medical marijuana:

 - 16 ounces, or 453.6 grams, of marihuana-infused product in a solid form